PaulEdson/DevOpsProj2/readme.md

 * aws configure sso

-To reproduce this demo app, run the following commands in the directory containin main.tf after downloading terraform
+To reproduce this demo app, run the following commands in the directory containing main.tf after downloading terraform

 * terraform init (initializes terraform and downloads required providors)
 * terraform validate (optional, confirms terraform file has no errors)